r-shima/ekf_slam_from_scratch/nusim/README.md

     * `x_length` - the length of the arena in the world x direction
     * `y_length` - the length of the arena in the world y direction

+The parameters in `nuturtle_description/config/diff_params.yaml` can also be used to change the simulator settings.
+Please see the `nuturtle_description` package for a list of parameters.
 ![](images/nusim1.png)